ceyzaguirre4/ceyzaguirre4.github.io/_posts/2020-4-25-DACT-for-Visual-Reasoning.md

 Visual Question Answering (VQA) [\[{% increment ref_count %}\]](https://visualqa.org) is a task where, for a given input image, question pair, we expect the model to return an answer.
 The difficulty of the task lies in the openness for both the question and image: because any image or plain-text question are valid expecting the model to output convincing answers can be seen as a more general Turing-test.
 These datasets pose challenging natural language questions about images whose solution requires the use of perceptual abilities, such as recognizing objects or attributes, identifying spatial relations, or implementing high-level capabilities like counting.
-For example, in the images above we see examples of two very similar (counting) questions for images from the Visual Genome dataset [\[{% increment ref_count %}\]](https://visualgenome.org) that necessitate the understanding of the relation holding and a general purpose counting algorithm.
+For example, in the images above we see examples of two very similar (counting) questions for images from the Visual Genome dataset [\[{% increment ref_count %}\]](https://visualgenome.org) that necessitate a broad understanding of the relation holding and a general purpose counting algorithm.

 <!--
 ![](/images/dact/clevr_eg.png)